Gagniuc/PC-World/README.md

 ### Inter Server v1.0 beta

 The most substantial network component was **Inter Server v1.0 beta**, a small HTTP server implemented directly in Visual Basic 6.
+The server interface allowed the user to select a root directory and choose the TCP port on which the HTTP service would listen.
+Port `80` was used by default.
+A directory tree on the right side of the window provided direct selection of the server root, while the main panel displayed the active configuration, connection status and transfer information.
+The screenshot shows the server pointed directly into the preserved PC World directory structure, with the `aferent` directory visible in the selected tree.

 <div align="center">